FiddlerNeb/Example_C_repo/doxygen/doc_pages/main_page.md

 @subsection OverflowHandling Overflow Handling
 <p>
 Since adding tokens to unmatched byte sequences results in a net gain in bytes, we need to add overlow capability to our algorithm to preserve later data in our input array.
 This overflow capability will unfortunately be cyclically costly as we have to create a gap in the data to insert the tokens.<br>
+**Improvement:** If I had more time, I would pull a buffer out of the beginning of the file first to make room and then proceed with the algorithm as-is.<br>
 **Improvement:** utilize an output memory space, rather than overwritting the input buffer, this could be an input to the function<br>
 **Improvement:** dynamically allocate more memory to the array, but this is typically disabled in embedded applications.<br>
 </p>